 Russian strikes on Ukraine kill 2 foreign aid workers and target Kyiv

-KYIV, Ukraine (AP) — Two foreign aid workers were reportedly killed in eastern Ukraine on Sunday as Russian shelling hit a van carrying a team of four working with a Ukrainian NGO, while dozens of Russian drones targeted Kyiv and wounded at least one civilian.
+KYIV, Ukraine (AP) — Two foreign aid workers were reportedly killed in eastern Ukraine on Sunday as Russian shelling hit a van carrying a team of four working with a Ukrainian nongovernmental organization, while dozens of Russian drones targeted Kyiv and wounded at least one civilian.

-Road to Relief said Canadian Anthony Ihnat died in the attack, while German medical volunteer Ruben Mawick and Swedish volunteer Johan Mathias Thyr were seriously injured.
+Road to Relief said that Anthony Ihnat of Canada died in the attack, while German medical volunteer Ruben Mawick and Swedish volunteer Johan Mathias Thyr were seriously wounded.

-Road to Relief added that it could not trace the whereabouts of the van’s fourth passenger, Emma Igual, a Spanish national who was the organization’s director.
-Hours later, Spain’s Acting Foreign Minister José Manuel Albares told Spanish media that authorities in Madrid had received “verbal confirmation” of the 32-year-old Igual’s death.
+Road to Relief added that it couldn’t trace the whereabouts of the van’s fourth passenger, Emma Igual, a Spanish national who was the organization’s director.
+Hours later, Spain’s acting Foreign Minister José Manuel Albares told Spanish media that authorities in Madrid had received “verbal confirmation” of the 32-year-old Igual’s death.

 The volunteers were on their way to assess the needs of civilians on the outskirts of Bakhmut, Road to Relief said, in reference to the eastern town that saw the war’s longest and bloodiest battle before falling to Moscow in May.
 Ukrainian forces have held on to Bakhmut’s western suburbs and are pushing a counteroffensive in the area.

-Also on Sunday, Ukraine’s air force said it had brought down 26 out of 33 drones launched by Russia at the Ukrainian capital in the early hours.
-The head of Kyiv’s military administration, Serhii Popko, said that debris from Iranian-made Shahed drones fell in several districts of the city and wounded at least one civilian.
+Also on Sunday, Ukrainian officials reported that Russia launched “dozens” of drones at Kyiv and the surrounding region early in the morning, wounding at least five civilians.
+Ukraine’s air force later said it had brought down 26 out of a total of 33 drones.
+The head of Kyiv’s military administration, Serhii Popko, reported that debris from Iranian-made Shahed drones fell in several districts of the city and wounded at least one civilian.
 Popko said there was no risk to the person’s life, and added that most of the wreckage fell in open ground, although one high-rise apartment was damaged.

-Kyiv Mayor Vitali Klitschko later said that one civilian was wounded in the city’s historic center and received help on the spot.
+Kyiv Mayor Vitali Klitschko later confirmed that one civilian was wounded in the city’s historic center and received help on the spot.

-The governor of the Kyiv region, which surrounds but does not include the capital, also reported that the drone strike damaged an unspecified infrastructure facility there.
-Ruslan Kravchenko added that private houses, a school, a kindergarten and local administration buildings were damaged elsewhere in the province.
+The governor of the Kyiv region, which surrounds but doesn’t include the capital, also reported that the drone strike wounded four people across the province, one of whom had to be hospitalized.
+In a Facebook post, Gov. Ruslan Kravchenko said that the drones also damaged an unspecified infrastructure facility as well as various civilian buildings including private homes and stores, a hospital, a rehabilitation center, a school and a kindergarten.

-Russia’s Defense Ministry said in the early hours of Sunday that Moscow’s forces earlier destroyed three U.S.-supplied Ukrainian speedboats that had been traveling toward Crimea.
-The claim could not be independently verified.
+Russia’s Defense Ministry said in the early hours of Sunday that Moscow’s forces earlier destroyed three U.S.-supplied speedboats carrying Ukrainian soldiers that had been traveling toward Russian-occupied Crimea.
+The claim couldn’t be independently verified.
+Earlier on Sunday, the ministry said in a separate statement that Russian air defense shot down eight Ukrainian drones targeting Crimea, as well as another that flew over the Bryansk region bordering Ukraine.

+On Aug.
+24, Ukrainian military intelligence said that its special forces landed in Crimea, which Moscow illegally took from Ukraine in 2014, and raised the Ukrainian flag along the peninsula’s western shore before leaving “without casualties.”

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine